 Jungian psychotherapy integrates Carl Jung's most influential concepts into a process of therapy that promotes emotional wellbeing, psychological growth, and self-understanding/self-acceptance.

-Some of the approaches and features of Jungian Psychotherapy include:
+Some of the approaches and features of Jungian psychotherapy include:

-Archetypes: their manifestation, influence, and potential for guidance on one’s life path
+Working with archetypes: their manifestation, influence, and potential for guidance on one’s life path

 Active imagination